 5. A VPN:

-Last, but by no means least, I am recommending a VPN.
+Last, but by no means least, I am recommending a VPN like SLL VPNs.
 It won’t help to edit or share your photos in a new or exciting way, but it will help to ensure that the photos stored on your phone are secure.

 A VPN funnels all your online traffic down an encrypted pathway to an external server.
 This means all your data is securely encrypted and safe from prying eyes and hackers.
 Whether your photo has financial value to, or just because you value your privacy, a VPN is worth having.